 6. Imano Tokyo Hostel

-Imano Toyko Hostel is one of the most popular hostels in Tokyo, and with good reason!
-Located in the bustling and happening area of Shinjuku, Imano will provide you with safe, clean, and comfortable accommodation while ensuring you’re never too far from all the action!
+Imano Toyko Hostel is one of the most popular hostels in Tokyo and with good reason!
+Located in the bustling and happening area of Shinjuku, Imano will provide you with safe, clean, and comfortable accommodation.
+Plus you’ll still be right in the mix, front and center for the action and the local shops.

 7. Plat Hostel Keikyu Minowa Forest

-Plat is perfect for traveling couples or anyone who loves their personal space.
+Plat is perfect for travelling couples or anyone who loves private rooms for their personal space.
 The metro station is within walking distance from the property, and the entire space has a minimalist garden theme – so you can easily get your Zen on!

 8. Juyoh Hotel